aih-uth/NerRe4paper/README.md

 # Development of comprehensive annotation criteria for patients’ states of clinical texts

-This is the experimental code for the paepr Development of comprehensive annotation criteria for patients’ states of clinical texts.
+This is the experimental code for the paper Development of comprehensive annotation criteria for patients’ states of clinical texts.

+## Run